Refinitiv/Real-Time-SDK/Java/README.md

 - CPUs must have high resolution timer frequencies greater than 1GHz.

 #### Supported Java Version
-The Elektron-SDK supports JDK 1.7, 1.8 & 1.9.
+The Elektron-SDK supports Oracle JDK 1.8 & 1.11, OpenJDK 1.8.

 Thomson Reuters fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.

 Thomson Reuters will extend support to other platforms based on the following criteria:
-- EMA Java is used with a J2SE 7,8 or 9 compliant JVM
+- EMA Java is used with a J2SE 8 compliant JVM
 - All problems must be reproducible on one of the core platforms listed below.
 Thomson Reuters support teams will only be able to reproduce problems on the core platforms.

 #### Supported Platforms